How to buy Zoono (ZNO) shares

 Zoono Group Limited is a household & personal products business based in Australia.
-Zoono shares (ZNO) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Zoono shares (ZNO) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Zoono has a trailing 12-month revenue of around $27.1 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Zoono

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Zoono.
 Find the share by name or ticker symbol: ZNO.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Zoono reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At today's price, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.

 - Check in on your investment.
 Congratulations, you own a part of Zoono.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.

 Zoono stock price (ASX:ZNO)Use our graph to track the performance of ZNO stocks over time.